-In this case, the directivity of the loudspeaker should be close to the directivity for a real human speaker as speech intelligibility depends upon the directivity of the source; therefore, a mouth simulator having similar directivity characteristics to those of the human head/ mouth should be used for the highest accuracy when assessing the intelligibility of un-amplified talkers.
-Further, the frequency response between 100 Hz and 10 kHz should be flat.
+In this case, the directivity of the loudspeaker should be close to the directivity for a real human speaker as speech intelligibility depends upon the directivity of the source; therefore, a mouth simulator having similar directivity characteristics to those of the human head/ mouth should be used for the highest accuracy when assessing the intelligibility of non-amplified talkers.
+Further, the frequency response between 80 Hz and 12 kHz should be flat.
 The loudspeaker should be a single element design or using coaxial element so the acoustical centre is well defined.